chef-boneyard/chef-provisioning/README.md

 ### Vagrant

-chef-zero comes with a provisioner for Vagrant, an abstraction that covers VirtualBox, VMWare and other Virtual Machine providers.
+chef-zero comes with a provisioner for Vagrant, an abstraction that covers VirtualBox, VMWare and other Virtual Machine drivers.
 To run it, you can check out the sample recipes with:

 ```
 chef-client -z -o myapp::vagrant,myapp::linux,myapp::small